FlorentRu/AI-Powered-IVR-Prototype-Leveraging-LLM-for-Customer-Service/README.md

 # IVR System Powered by LLM

-This repository contains an experimental IVR (Interactive Voice Response) system prototype powered by the Falcon LLM.
+This repository contains a IVR (Interactive Voice Response) system prototype powered by the LLM.
 The project demonstrates an end-to-end workflow that:
 - Transcribes user audio input,
 - Processes the text using the Falcon language model,
 - Generates a response, and